saguileran/MD-SCPI/Reports/README.md

 where:

-- * relevant interaction
+- $*$: relevant interaction and # frame
-- ~ middle interaction
+- $~$: middle interaction

+- Prepare and run the leaprc file for the MR mutation
+- Run equiliration procees for the mutation ligand

 # [MD-SCPI project](https://saguileran.github.io/MD-SCPI/)

+Home page of the project